Merzasphor/MWSE/docs/source/apis/os.md

 **Returns**:

-* `executor` ([mwseLuaExecutor](../../types/mwseLuaExecutor), nil): If running with `async`, and if successful, this is a handle to the executor.
-This can be used to check if the program has finished running and to get the program's output.
+* `executor` ([mwseLuaExecutor](../../types/mwseLuaExecutor)): A handle to the executor.
+This can be used to check if the program has errored, finished, and to get the program's output.

 ***